Redooz/Product-Purchase-App/README.md

   - TypeORM for database modeling.
   - Swagger for API documentation.
 - **Frontend**:
-  - Angular for user interface.
+  - React with Redux for user interface.
   - AWS Amplify for deployment.
 - **Deployment**:
   - AWS API Gateway + Load Balancer + ECS + ECR for backend API.
   - AWS Amplify for frontend hosting.
+  - AWS RDS for database hosting.

 ---